St John's Anglican Church, South Townsville: History

 Ross Island was a working class district and had suffered substantially during Cyclone Leonta, with many homes reportedly destroyed or unroofed.
 It took the parish nearly four years to replace their church, with the third and present St John's Church of England dedicated on 17 February 1907.
 The third St John's Church was designed by architect Charles Dalton Lynch, the Townsville partner in the architectural firm of Tunbridge, Tunbridge and Lynch from 1907 to 1910 and in partnership with Walter Hunt from 1911 to 1921.
 Lynch was a noted and influential architect, who designed many buildings in North Queensland, including several of Cairns' most prominent buildings: Cairns School of Arts and Harbour Board Offices (1907), new Court House Hotel (1908) and Central Hotel (Central Court) (1909).
 Works by Lunch & Hunt include Agora House in Townsville for Howard Smith & Co.
-Ltd (1910–11), Mulgrave Shire Council Chambers in Cairns (1912–13) and St Josephs Church, North Ward, (1920–21).
+Ltd (1910–11), Mulgrave Shire Council Chambers in Cairns (1912–13) and St Joseph's Church, North Ward, (1920–21).

 Lynch addressed the problem of cross ventilation in a tropical climate by providing St John's with large sliding doors along each side of the nave, which were sheltered by open verandahs and when opened allowed air to circulate freely through the building.
 The use of banks of side doors was a popular ventilation device of the period employed in large auditoria such as public halls and theatres, but was less commonly used in church buildings.

 The third St John's vicarage may have been erected around this time, and evidently by 1911.
 St John's Church Hall is suspected to date to this period.